 Biotin is naturally produced by the body as a byproduct of digestion.
 Normally, a healthy body produces just enough biotin to maintain healthy hair, skin, and nails without any major need for supplementation.

 Assuming you have a healthy diet, you probably also consume biotin through your food.
-Biotin is found in cauliflower, carrots, avocado and numerous other vegetables, as well as certain meats such as salmon and pork.
+Biotin is found in eggs, salmon, pork, sunflower seeds, and sweet potatoes to name a few.

 Although some amount of biotin is lost when you cook biotin-rich foods (meaning you’ll want to stick with raw, biotin-rich vegetables if you’re concerned about your biotin intake), there’s still a reasonable amount of biotin in cooked food.

 Since biotin is an important building block for keratin, it’s a key part of making sure your hair is strong, thick and healthy.

 Generally, biotin deficiency is rare.
 Most people produce more than enough biotin through food for hair growth to occur.
 Only a small number of people suffering from measurable, confirmed biotin deficiencies.
 In general, the chance that you’re lacking in biotin is fairly slim.

-However, women suffering from hairloss tend to have biotin deficiencies in higher numbers than the rest of the population.
-According to a 2016 study, 38% of women with some level of hair loss have measurable deficiencies of biotin.
+However, women suffering from hair loss tend to have biotin deficiencies in higher numbers than the rest of the population.
+According to a 2016 study of 541 women experiencing hair loss,, 38% of participants experienced measurable deficiencies of biotin.

 In short, while biotin deficiency is rare if you’re a woman with noticeable hair thinning, there is a risk that lower-than-normal levels of biotin could be the cause.

-Beyond hair thinning, some of the most common symptoms of a biotin deficiency include loss of appetite, insomnia, depression and the development of a dry, scaly rash around your nose, eyes or genitals, as well as unusual fat distribution on the face and a swollen or painful tongue.
+Beyond hair thinning, some of the most common symptoms of a biotin deficiency include loss of depression and the development of a dry, scaly rash around your nose, eyes or genitals, as well as unusual fat distribution on the face and a swollen or painful tongue.

 Worried you might have low levels of biotin?
-Bio deficiencies are easy to detect using a simple blood test, meaning the best approach is to schedule an appointment with your doctor to see if you’re deficient or not.
+Bio deficiencies are easy to detect using a simple blood test, meaning the best approach is to schedule an appointment with your healthcare provider to see if you’re deficient or not.